 In case the Registree AE has not registered successfully before and intends to get a Registrar CSE-assigned AE-ID-Stem starting with an 'C' character assigned to itself but it does not have any specific value to suggest, it shall set the From parameter to the character 'C'.

-In case the Registree AE intends to initiate a fresh registration and has no preference for the AE-ID-Stem value, the From parameter shall not be sent.
+In case the Registree AE intends to initiate a fresh registration and has no preference for the AE-ID-Stem value, the From parameter shall not be sent, i.e it shall be NULL.

 The CSE shall allow unknown AEs to attempt the ‘CREATE’ before they are granted this permission.
-See TS-0003[2] further detail about authentication for the AE.
+See TS-0003[2] for further details about authentication for the AE.

 Step 003: The Receiver shall determine whether the request to register the Registree AE meets any of the following conditions: